-Aerial surveys (helicopter) were conducted opportunistically and Arctic grayling were sampled by angling (Weber Scannell and Ott 2006).
-In some years (1999, 2000, and 2002) from 1997 to 2005, several hundred Arctic grayling were observed during aerial surveys in East Fork Ikalukrok Creek.
-Several Arctic grayling collected by angling in East Fork Ikalukrok Creek had been previously tagged in Mainstem Red Dog or North Fork Red Dog creeks.
+Aerial surveys (helicopter) were conducted opportunistically, and Arctic grayling were sampled by angling (Weber Scannell and Ott 2006).
+In 1999, 2000, and 2002 several hundred Arctic grayling were observed during aerial surveys in East Fork Ikalukrok Creek.
+Several Arctic grayling collected by angling in East Fork Ikalukrok Creek during these aerial surveys had been previously tagged in Mainstem Red Dog or North Fork Red Dog creeks.